MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 ## Key tradeoffs

 Deciding on the best deployment architecture for your requirements means that you need to consider tradeoffs.

-Four of the pillars of the well-architected framework are
+For example, consider how data replication works.
+Suppose you're considering deploying a workload

+- **Replication:** If you deploy across regions, you need to replicate data between them.
+Synchronous replication means you take a perf hit on every transaction, but then everything is consistent.
+Async replication means there's a chance data loss occurs if an outage happens before data is replicated.

 - **Reliability:** Your choice of deployment architecture mitigates different types of risks.
 In general, the more geographically distributed a workload is, the more resilient it can be.
 - **Cost Optimization:** Some architectural approaches require deploying more resources, which incurs a resource cost.
 Others involve sending data across geographically separated availability zones or regions, which incurs bandwidth costs.